oldillusion/.github/profile/README.md

 Still think it would have been a good name for a greatest hits collection, but it's my name now.

+## And the emo-kid with the knives for the logo?

+It's not a phase, Mom!
+That's Johnny the Homicidan Maniac, a brilliant comic by Jhonen Vasquez, who also created the equally brilliant cartoon, Invader Zim.

 ## You've been in IT for decades, why so little code here?

 Because I'm an idiot and I have a bad habit of deleting things when I have no need for them any more.
 This has caused me delete loads of repos over the years that I just didn't care for any more - sure, archiving would have been smarter, but here we are.